-Units Choose how information is displayed: US Standard or Metric.
-Fire Extinguisher Pop-up Displays a pop-up that shows where the fire extinguisher is located.
+Component Description Fire Extinguisher Pop-up Displays a pop-up that shows when the engine compartment fire extinguished is active, or when it is activated.
 Fuel Management When enabled fuel management calculates fuel levels based on engine activity and RPM.

-Component Description Fuel Alarm Will display an alarm when the fuel level reaches the saved percentage amount.
+Fuel Alarm Will display an alarm when the fuel level reaches the saved percentage amount.
 Minimum Depth Alarm Will display an alarm when the established minimum depth can be detected.
 This can be adjusted in increments of 6 inches.
 Brightness Day Allows adjustment of the screen brightness during the daylight hours.
 Slide your finger or touch along the line to adjust brightness levels.
 Brightness Night Allows adjustment of the screen brightness during the nighttime hours.
 Slide your finger or touch along the line to adjust brightness levels.
+Tuner Region Select your location so the AM/FM radio optimizes stations best for your location.
 Update Software Your authorized MasterCraft dealer can update the software version on your Dual Screen Dash.
+Calibrate Touch Allows operator to recalibrate the touch display.